Kinematics

+Overview

-Kinematics is a subfield of physics, developed in classical mechanics, that describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.
-Kinematics, as a field of study, is often referred to as the "geometry of motion" and is occasionally seen as a branch of mathematics.
+Kinematics is a subfield of physics and mathematics, developed in classical mechanics, that describes the motion of points, bodies (objects), and systems of bodies (groups of objects) without considering the forces that cause them to move.

+Kinematics differs from dynamics (also known as kinetics) which studies the effect of forces on bodies.

+Kinematics, as a field of study, is often referred to as the "geometry of motion" and is occasionally seen as a branch of both applied and pure mathematics since it can be studied without considering the mass of a body or the forces acting upon it.
 A kinematics problem begins by describing the geometry of the system and declaring the initial conditions of any known values of position, velocity and/or acceleration of points within the system.
 Then, using arguments from geometry, the position, velocity and acceleration of any unknown parts of the system can be determined.
-The study of how forces act on bodies falls within kinetics, not kinematics.
-For further details, see analytical dynamics.
+In his work Space and its Nature, the scholar Ibn al-Haytham is credited with being the first to treat geometry and kinematics as a unified concept.
+To quantify the properties of space, he compared the dimensions of a body when it was in motion versus when it was at rest.

+Another way to describe kinematics is as the specification of the possible states of a physical system.
+Dynamics then describes the evolution of a system through such states.
+Robert Spekkens argues that this division cannot be empirically tested and thus has no physical basis.

 Kinematics is used in astrophysics to describe the motion of celestial bodies and collections of such bodies.
-In mechanical engineering, robotics, and biomechanics kinematics is used to describe the motion of systems composed of joined parts (multi-link systems) such as an engine, a robotic arm or the human skeleton.
+In mechanical engineering, robotics, and biomechanics, kinematics is used to describe the motion of systems composed of joined parts (multi-link systems) such as an engine, a robotic arm or the human skeleton.

-Geometric transformations, also called rigid transformations, are used to describe the movement of components in a mechanical system, simplifying the derivation of the equations of motion.
+Geometric transformations, including so-called rigid transformations, are used to describe the movement of components in a mechanical system, simplifying the derivation of the equations of motion.
 They are also central to dynamic analysis.

 Kinematic analysis is the process of measuring the kinematic quantities used to describe motion.
 In engineering, for instance, kinematic analysis may be used to find the range of movement for a given mechanism and, working in reverse, using kinematic synthesis to design a mechanism for a desired range of motion.
 In addition, kinematics applies algebraic geometry to the study of the mechanical advantage of a mechanical system or mechanism.